shinjiikari413/WRO-FE-2025/README.md

   - Ensure serial bot rate is 115200
   - Ensure all sensor values have been calibrated to the current environmental conditions
   - Run!
-Hardware
+- Hardware
-Wires have been connected properly
+  - Wires have been connected properly
-Components are working properly
+  - Components are working properly
-Structural parts are connected properly
+  - Structural parts are connected properly
-Spaces on the wheels are correct
+  - Spaces on the wheels are correct
-Placement of the bot
+- Placement of the bot
-Make sure the bot is placed straight
+  - Make sure the bot is placed straight
-Magnetometer is strongly secured on the bot
+  - Ensure gyro sensor is strongly secured on the bot

+## Components used
+- Microcontroller: EvolutionX1, ESP32S3 x1
+- Motors: EV3 Medium motors x2
+- Camera: HuskeyLens x1
+- Distance Sensor: Time of Flight, VL53L0X x2
+- Compass: IMU, BNO055 x1